score-json/nlohmann_json/TSF/README.md

     This script contains version and release date hard-coded.
 Both must be updated.

-### Recommended procedure VERY MUCH WIP
+### Recommended procedure

-Based on the above observations, the following recommendations are derived.
+Based on the above observations, the following steps are recommended for each update to the library.

-1. Ensure that the content of the branch ``develop`` is identical to the branch ``main``.
-    Since it is intended to not change the library itself, in particular the folders ``include`` and ``single_include``, this should be possible by updating the documentation.
-2. Merge branch master from the original nlohmann/json into ``develop``, e.g. ``git checkout -b json_version_X_XX_X && git merge --no-commit nlohmann/master``
+1. Merge branch master from the original nlohmann/json into an external fork of the eclipse-score/inc_nlohmann_json repository, where steps 2-12 shall be performed.
-3. Confirm the deletion of cifuzz.yml, macos.yml and windows.yml.
+2. Confirm the deletion of cifuzz.yml, macos.yml and windows.yml.
-4. Resolve the potential merge conflict in publish-documentation.yml by rejecting the incoming changes.
+3. Resolve the potential merge conflict in publish-documentation.yml by rejecting the incoming changes.
-    Update the versions of the github actions, if necessary.
+4. Update the versions of the github actions, if necessary.
-5. Resolve the potential merge conflicts in check_amalgamation.yml, codeql.yml, dependency_review.yml, labeler.yml, ``test_trudag_extensions.yml`` to ensure that the artifacts are generated, i.e. the jobs ``Generate XXX artifact`` and ``Upload XXX artifact`` are retained.
+5. Resolve the potential merge conflicts in check_amalgamation.yml, codeql.yml, dependency_review.yml, labeler.yml and test_trudag_extensions.yml to ensure that the artifacts are generated, i.e. the jobs ``Generate XXX artifact`` and ``Upload XXX artifact`` are retained.
 6. Resolve the potential merge conflict in ubuntu.yml following the above instructions.
 7. Resolve the potential merge conflicts in cmake/download_test_data.cmake and cmake/ci.cmake following the above instructions.
 8. Carefully examine the automatically merged changes.
 If no interference is to be expected, complete the merge.
 9. In case any additional workflow has been added, carefully examine and integrate into the parent-workflow or schedule appropriately.
 10. Adapt the documentation as described above.
-11. Generate the documentation locally and carefully investigate any change in the trustable score(s).
+11. Generate the TSF report locally and carefully investigate any change in the trustable score(s).
     If any relevant behaviour of the library changes, adapt the documentation.
     Additionally, if any additional tests were added, or existing tests were changed, carefully investigate whether these warrant an amendment of the documentation.
-12. Merge into the ``main``.
+12. Merge into the ``main`` branch of eclipse-score/inc_nlohmann_json.
-13. Create a new release under the tag FIXME
+13. Create a new release tag in eclipse-score/inc_nlohmann_json, following semantic versioning.

 # Update concept for the TSF documentation

 ## Assumptions of use

 The documentation follows the Trustable Software Framework (TSF), which is documented [here](https://codethinklabs.gitlab.io/trustable/trustable/print_page.html).
-Furthermore, the automatic compilation of the documentation and the tracking of changes to the core functionalities of the library uses _trudag_, which is developed by Codethink and located [here](https://gitlab.com/CodethinkLabs/trustable/trustable).
+Furthermore, the automatic generation of the TSF report and the tracking of changes to the core functionalities of the library uses _trudag_, which is developed by Codethink and located [here](https://gitlab.com/CodethinkLabs/trustable/trustable).

 ## Version of trudag

-The documentation is currently built using trudag version 2025.8.5.
-In case a major change of the trudag happens in the future, this might break some features of the documentation, or change some intended behaviours.
-Thus, it is recommended to not change the version of trudag.
+The documentation is currently built using trudag version v2025.10.22 In case of new releases of trudag in the future, it is recommended to carefully review the introduced changes and rigorously test it before merging it into eclipse-score/inc_nlohmann_json.
-In case that it appears wise or necessary to change the version of trudag (e.g. when trudag is eventually certified), the following should be considered:
+The following should be considered:

 * How has the algorithm for the accumulation of the trustable score changed?
-Ideally, it does not change, otherwise the necessity for a new review arises.
+Ideally, it is not changed, otherwise the necessity for a new review arises.
 * How has the data store interface changed?
-Ideally, it has not changed, but historical data and the documentation indicate that a change of the data store interface happened at some time.
+Ideally, it is not changed, but if it does and the expected schema format changes, data_store.py needs to be updated accordingly.
-* How has the the expected configuration for the items changed?
+* How has the the expected configuration for the TSF items changed?
 It is known that this configuration changed (at least) once before.
 What does the potential change mean?
 * Do all custom references and validators as well as the data store interface work as before?
 * Has the algorithm for the hashing changed, or are there any changes to the trustable scores?
 If so, investigate carefully!